phulst/node-tile38/README.md

         console.dir(results);
     }
 });

+// if you want to be notified when the connection gets closed fence.onClose = function() {
+  console.log("geofence was closed");
+}

+// later on, when you want to close the live geofence: fence.close();
 ```

 NOTE: executeFence is still being tested and only works in the master branch!

-Note that many of the chaining functions below can be used for all search commands.
+Many of the chaining functions below can be used for all search commands.
 See the [Tile38 documentation](http://tile38.com/commands/#search)
 for more info on what query criteria are supported by what commands.

 Do not forget to call the execute() or executeFence() function after constructing your query chain.
 I've left this out in the